skgrange/threadr/README.md

 ## To-do:

-  1. Do some unit testing
+  1. Do some more unit testing
   2. Work on documentation
   3. Get package on CRAN

-## A glance
+## At a glance

   - Utilities:
     - Write JSON files with `write_json`.